Dhaba: Regional variations

-Haryana has dhabas all over and dhabas of Murthal, Sonipat on Grand Trunk Road are famous for delicacies including Murthal Paratha, Haryanvi Daal, Cheese Bread Pakora and more.
-"Garam Dharam" (Hot Dharam) vegetarian dhaba based on Sholay theme at Murthal Sonipat, with fruit parathas as one of its speciality, is owned by the Bollywood action hero Dharmendra.
+Haryana has dhabas all over, and dhabas in Murthal, Sonipat on Grand Trunk Road are famous for delicacies including murthal paratha, haryanvi daal, cheese bread pakora, and more.
+Garam dharam (hot dharam), a vegetarian dhaba based on a sholay theme in Murthal, Sonipat, with fruit parathas as one of its specialities, is owned by the Bollywood action hero Dharmendra.

 Overseas

-The word has come to represent cuisine of the Indian subcontinent so much that many Indian restaurants in Asia (Bangkok), Europe and Americas (Trinidad and Tobago) have adopted it as a part of the name.
+The word has come to represent the cuisine of the Indian subcontinent so much that many Indian restaurants in Asia (Bangkok), Europe and the Americas (Trinidad and Tobago and the United States) have adopted it as a part of the name.